dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 excerpt: ""
 ---

-Human civilization is currently undergoing (a paradigm shift) of cultural flux, precipitated by modernization, globalization and the Singularity.
+Human civilization is embarking on a paradigm shift of cultural flux, precipitated by modernization, globalization and the Singularity.
 Does this shift imply an opportunity for the next major belief system to establish the semiotic foundation of human thought for the next astrological age?
 Yes, it does.
 However, this is not an opportunity.
-It's a necessicity and something that must be handled with care (and) unparalleled foresight.
-We must revise semiotic frameworks used by humanity (...)
+It's a necessity and something that must be handled with care (and) unparalleled foresight.
+We must revise semiotic frameworks used by humanity to engineer the emergent of beneficent teleological phenomena.

-- yggdrasil as a metaphor for traveling between planes
-  - each world is its own plane

-- trying to design teleological connections by weaving semiotics together
-  - TODO: more about teleology
+# The Intersection of Semiotics and Phenomenology

+Teleology coalesces as the intersection of semiotics and phenomonology, as they relate to the common sociocultural experience.
+People map phenomena to semiotic signs and develop an ontologically oriented perspective on how they interrelate.
+Because a specific teleological perspective of phenomena describes the purpose that they serve in the world, then these ideas must at a minimum be modeled as the relationship between at least a pair of semiotic signs, though these could be identical signs.
+Graph theory presents a basis for modelling teleology, but doesn't capture the categorical nature of an ontology.

+### Teleology is Usually Incidental, But Indispensable

+Most teleological perspectives of phenomena precipitate within cultures incidentally.
+It simply became more useful for us (to do so) as human life become increasingly sophisticated and complex.
+As our roles became more diverse and specialized, there were increasingly many concepts, processes and phenomena to navigate.
+The need arose for people ignorant of material cause of phenomena to discern the functional relationships between them.
+Material cause isn't necessary for us to leverage these phenomena.
+Further, many of these phenomena lack root in the material.
+Observing and abstracting the teleological structure of phenomena in human life was a first step to packing up beliefs and knowledge crucial for survival for propagation to subsequent generations.

+The pace of sociocultural change rapidly increases as we approach the Singularity.
+If we aren't focused on identifying dynamics and trends in our collective ontological perspective of teleology, then our culture will begin to disintegrate, as well as our ability to propagate knowledge of how to operate these phenomena to fulfill the needs humans share in life.
+Again, as we become increasingly specialized, the sociocultural facets of life become increasingly convoluted.
+At no time in history does our life become more complex faster than it does today, as we approach the s-curve of the Singularity.

+With enough resources dedicated to understanding this upcoming change, we can harness teleological engineering to establish the underpinnings of the next sociocultural operating system.

+- To design the components and interactions of the 21st century teleological ...
   - the idea of engineering semiotics and semiotic mappings to produce particular teleological qualtiies in the world. this becomes more difficult as cultural change accelerates, which is why studying